 This self-guided tour shows artifacts, 3D programming and interactive exhibits along with a movie that lasts about an hour.

 Gettysburg Battle Theater

-At the Gettysburg Battle Theater, you’ll learn about how the Soldiers progressed from Fredericksburg, Virginia to Gettysburg, Pennsylvania and the 3-day bloody Battle of Gettysburg in a 45-minute multi-media presentation.
+At the Gettysburg Battle Theater on Steinwehr Avenue, you’ll learn about how the Soldiers progressed from Fredericksburg, Virginia to Gettysburg, Pennsylvania.
+Learn about the 3-day bloody Battle of Gettysburg through their a 45-minute multi-media presentation.

 David Wills House